Q: When is the election?

 A: Read this information on the Elections page for details.

-Q: Where can I learn about the work of the Awards Nominating Committee and Governance Nominating Committee?
+Q: Where can I learn about the work of the Governance Nominating Committee?

-A: On the web site via the Awards Nominating Committee page and the Governance Nominating Committee page
+A: On the web site via the Governance Nominating Committee page

 Q: Where can I learn more about the ALA election and ballot process?